 The UHR acknowledgment procedure builds on the features defined for HT-immediate block ack (see 10.25.6 (HT-immediate block ack extensions)), HE acknowledgement (see 26.4 (HE acknowledgment procedure)) and EHT acknowledgement (see 35.4 (EHT acknowledgment procedure)).

-A UHR STA that receives a Multi-STA BlockAck frame that is a response to frames requiring acknowledgment shall examine Per AID TID Info field received in the Multi-STA BlockAck frame, and shall process each Per AID TID Info field using the procedure defined in 26.4.2 (Acknowledgment context in a Multi-STA BlockAck frame) and Clause 37.11.2 (Dynamic Unavailability Operation (DUO) mode) when non-acknowledgement context is carried in the same Multi-STA BlockAck frame.
+A UHR STA that receives a Multi-STA BlockAck frame that is a response to frames requiring acknowledgment shall examine and process each Per AID TID Info field received in the Multi-STA BlockAck frame (#480, 2968, 3867)using the procedure defined in 26.4.2 (Acknowledgment context in a Multi-STA BlockAck frame), (#1682) and Clause 37.11.2 (Dynamic Unavailability Operation (DUO) mode) when feedback context (#2969) is carried in the same Multi-STA BlockAck frame.

 A UHR STA that responds to a UHR MU PPDU with a UHR TB PPDU follows the same rules as an HE STA that responds to an HE SU PPDU or HE ER SU PPDU with a TB PPDU as defined in 26.4.4.4 (Responding to an HE MU PPDU, HE SU PPDU, or HE ER SU PPDU with an HE TB PPDU) with the following changes: